 Telehealth services shall not be used:

-For purposes of seeking a court order for treatment over objection; or
+for purposes of seeking a court order for treatment over objection; or

-Restraint or seclusion, as defined in Part 526.4 of this Title.
+restraint or seclusion, as defined in Part 526.4 of this Title.

-Policies and Procedures -A CCBHC approved to utilize Telehealth services must have written policies and procedures that address, at a minimum the following:
+Policies and Procedures.
+A CCBHC approved to utilize telehealth services must have written policies and procedures that address, at a minimum the following:

 Each recipient must be evaluated to determine if telehealth is appropriate and documented in the case record; additional evaluations may be required for medication for addiction treatment using controlled substances.